LocalizedError, RecoverableError, CustomNSError

 From here,

-we can define a generic Delegating
+we can define a generic Delegating type

-that wraps an Error
+that wraps an Error type

-and associates it with the aforementioned Delegate
+and associates it with the aforementioned Delegate,

 which is responsible for providing recovery options